 We’ve seen a breadth of announcements over recent weeks:

-• Mansion House Accord: In May, the Mansion House Accord saw seventeen of the largest pension providers pledge to unlock up to £50 billion for the UK economy, with commitments to increase investment in private British businesses.
-Onus to ensure that the UK is supporting tech businesses to ‘scale and stay in the UK’ at the Chancellor’s Mansion House address and Financial Services Growth on 15 July.
+Mansion House Accord: In May, the Mansion House Accord saw seventeen of the largest pension providers pledge to unlock up to £50 billion for the UK economy, with commitments to increase investment in private British businesses.
+Onus is on the Chancellor’s Mansion House address and Financial Services Growth on 15 July to address the key issue of access to finance for tech businesses to ‘scale and stay in the UK’ following recent listings elsewhere.

-• PISCES: In June, the Financial Conduct Authority (FCA) published its final rules for the Private Intermittent Securities and Capital Exchange System (PISCES) – London's new private company share trading platform.
+PISCES: In June, the Financial Conduct Authority (FCA) published its final rules for the Private Intermittent Securities and Capital Exchange System (PISCES) – London's new private company share trading platform.
 The FCA sandbox will run until June 2030 to test the regulatory framework.
 This marks a step in the right direction to free up liquidity for scaling firms.
 The proposals are a significant step towards establishing PISCES, which is expected to be fully operational by the end of 2025.
+However, it should think carefully about how to responsibly include broader retail participation over time.

 Specifically during London Tech Week, we saw:

-• Skills focus: A national skills drive with the government partnering with industry to deliver AI skills training to 7.5 million UK workers.
-Includes an £187m investment in a tech-first AI skills training programme for young people in schools and universities.
+Skills focus: A national skills drive with the government partnering with industry to deliver AI skills training to 7.5 million UK workers by 2030.
+Includes a £187m investment in a tech-first AI skills training programme for young people in schools and universities.
 However, onus will be on truly defining 'AI skills'.

-• Planning: ‘Extract’ set to digitise planning documents and modernise England's planning system.
+Planning: ‘Extract’ set to digitise planning documents and modernise England's planning system.
 The AI tool will be made available to all councils by Spring 2026, using Google DeepMind’s Gemini model.
-On planning, this has been a regular frustration about the planning barriers to build the tech sector's capability and more UK data centres.
+On planning, this has been a regular frustration, with members outlining the planning barriers to build the tech sector's capability and enable UK data centres.

 In the Spending Review, we saw: